-- 1. How long did you stay with that household?
+How long did you stay with that household?

-- 2. Did you consider that place home?
+Did you consider that place home?
 Why or why not?

-- 3. Did you stay as long as you had planned in that household?
+3. Did you stay as long as you had planned in that household?

-- Yes If yes, how long did you stay?
+Yes - If yes, how long did you stay?

-- □ No
+No

-- Not sure
+Not sure

-- Prefer not to say
+Prefer not to say

-- 4. Were you related to anyone in the household where you were staying?
+Were y ou related to anyone in the household where you were staying?

-- Yes If yes, in what way were you related?
+Yes - If yes, in what way were you related?

-- □ No -> How did you know them?
+No -> How did you know them?

-(e.g. How long have you known them, how did you meet them?]
+(e.a .
+How long have you known them, how did you meet them?]

-- 5. What type of housing was this place you were temporarily living?
-(Interviewer: Please read responses) - □ A private apartment (low rise/high rise) - A house (single detached, semi-detached, town house or row house) - A private suite in a house (garden, basement or other) - Subsidized housing (non-profit, co-op or public housing) - Other - Prefer not to say - 6.
-Including you, how many people were living in that household? - 7.
-How many bedrooms were in that household? - 8.
-What part of the house did you sleep in? (e.g. living room, spare bedroom) - 9.
-What were your sleeping arrangements (e.g. did you sleep on a couch, extra mattress, some cushions, etc.?) - 10.
-Given those living arrangements did you feel any risks to your personal safety? - Yes Please explain
+- rpe of housing was this place you were temporarily living? (wer: Please read responses)

+A private apartment (low rise/high rise)

+A house (single detached, semi-detached, town house or row house)

+A private suite in a house (garden, basement or other)

+Subsidized housing (non-profit, co-op or public housing)

+Other

+Prefer not to say

+Includir ng you, how many people were living in that household?

+How many bedrooms were in that household?

+What part of the house did you sleep in? (e.g. living room, spare bedroom)

+What were your sleeping arrangements (e.g. did you sleep on a couch, extra mattress, some cushions, etc.?)

+).
+Given those living arrangements did you feel any risks to your personal safety?

+Yes - Please explain

+Did you Did yo

-- □ No
+No

-- □ Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

+11. oid you help financially to the household expenses at that time? (e.g. help with the rent, or groceries? utilities)

-- 12. Did you help in other ways (e.g. clean up the house, cook, take care of children, etc.?)
+12. - u help in other ways (e.g. clean up the house, cook, take care of n, etc.?)

-- 13. In general, how would you rate your satisfaction with that temporary housing situation?
+13. 3.
+In general, how would you rate your satisfaction with that temporary housing situation?
 (Interviewer: Read responses, and then prompt for explanation)

-- Very satisfied
+Very satisfied

-- Somewhat satisfied
+Somewhat satisfied

-- Neither satisfied nor unsatisfied
+Neither satisfied nor unsatisfied

-- □ Somewhat unsatisfied
+Somewhat unsatisfied

-- Very unsatisfied
+Very unsatisfied

-- Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

-- 14. Thinking back about your basic needs (food, clothing, transportation and shelter) did you feel that your basic needs were met?
+14. .4.
+Thinking back about your basic needs (food, clothing, transportation and shelter) did you feel that your basic needs were met?
 (Interviewer: Read responses)

-- □ Fully met
+Fully met

-- Mostly met
+Mostly met

-- □ Adequately met
+Adequately met

-- □ Not really met
+Not really met

-- □ Not at all met
+Not at all met

-- □ Unsure
+Unsure

-- Prefer not to say
+Ц Prefer not to say

-- 15. What kinds of things caused you to leave this household? (e.g. decided to leave, arguments with host, didn't feel welcome, overcrowding, finding own place? etc.)
+15. 5.
+What kinds of things caused you to leave this household? (e.g. decided to leave, arguments with host, didn't feel welcome, overcrowding, finding own place? etc.)

-- 16. After you left that place, where did you go?
+16 After you left that place, where did you go?